Higher limits over the fusion orbit category

 The fusion orbit category $\overline \cF_{\cC} (G)$ is a quotient category of both the orbit category $\cO_{\cC} (G)$ and the fusion category $\cF_{\cC} (G)$.
 If $G$ is a discrete group realizing a saturated fusion system $\cF$ and if we take $\cC$ to be the collection of all $p$-subgroups in $G$ that are conjugate to a $\cF$-centric subgroup in $S$, then $\overline \cF _{\cC} (G)$ is equivalent to $\cO ^c (\cF)$ as categories (see Lemma \ref{lem:CatEquivalence}).
 This allows us to calculate the higher limits over $\cO^c (\cF)$ as the higher limits over $\overline \cF_{\cC} (G)$ for a discrete group $G$ realizing $\cF$.
 The idea of using an ambient discrete group for proving theorems for abstract fusion systems was also used by Libman in \cite{Libman-WebbConj}.

 Let $G$ be a discrete group and $\cC$ be a collection of subgroups of $G$.
 To compute the higher limits of fusion orbit category $\overline \cF_{\cC} (G)$, we consider the hypercohomology spectral sequences coming from certain $G$-spaces.
 Let $X$ be a $G$-CW-complex and $R$ be a commutative ring with unity.
 Associated with $X$, there is a chain complex of $R\cO_{\cC} (G)$-modules $C_* (X^? ; R)$ defined by for every $H \in \cC$.
-When the collection $\cC$ is large enough to include all the isotropy subgroups of $X$, for example when $\cC$ is the collection of all subgroups of $G$, the complex $C_* (X^?; R)$ is a chain complex of projective $R\cO _{\cC} (G)$-modules.
-The Bredon cohomology is defined using this chain complex.
+When the collection $\cC$ is large enough to include all the isotropy subgroups of $X$, the complex $C_* (X^?; R)$ is a chain complex of projective $R\cO _{\cC} (G)$-modules.
+The Bredon cohomology of the space $X$ is defined using this chain complex.